smiles724/Self-Reflective-Debates/README.md

-# 🧠 Self-Reflective Debates: When to Trust Context in LLMs
+# 🧠 When to Trust Context in LLMs

 ## 📜 Paper